 Your rota letter is assigned by your DNO.
 If you do not see a rota letter on your latest invoice, then your DNO has not given it to us.
-We are currently working with DNOs to get any blanks addressed.
-You can also check at powercut105.com.
+You can also find your electricity provider at powercut105.com, or call 105 for free.